tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/基本操作/GET Object_intl_en.md

 **Server-side encryption-related headers**

-If server-side encryption is used for the specified object, this API will return the server-side encryption-specific headers.
-For more information. see [Server-side Encryption-specific Headers](https://intl.cloud.tencent.com/document/product/436/7729#.E6.9C.8D.E5.8A.A1.E7.AB.AF.E5.8A.A0.E5.AF.86.E4.B8.93.E7.94.A8.E5.A4.B4.E9.83.A8).
+If server-side encryption is used for the specified object, this API will return the server-side encryption headers.
+For more information, see [Server-side Encryption Headers](https://intl.cloud.tencent.com/document/product/436/7729#.E6.9C.8D.E5.8A.A1.E7.AB.AF.E5.8A.A0.E5.AF.86.E4.B8.93.E7.94.A8.E5.A4.B4.E9.83.A8).

 #### Response Body